 The AMC viewer toolbar (AXIS Media Control) is available in Microsoft Internet Explorer only.
-It displays the following buttons:
+It can display the following buttons:

-The Play/Stop button starts and stops the live video stream.

-- The Snapshot button saves a snapshot of the video image currently being displayed.
-The Snapshot function and the target directory for saving snapshots can be configured from the AMC Control Applet, which is can be opened from the Windows Control Panel or by right-clicking the image in Internet Explorer. - Click the View Full Screen button to make the video image fill the entire screen area.
+- The Play/Stop button starts and stops the live video stream. - The Snapshot button saves a snapshot of the video image currently being displayed.
+The Snapshot function and the target directory for saving snapshots can be configured from the AMC Control Applet, which can be opened from the Windows Control Panel or by right-clicking the image in Internet Explorer. - Click the View Full Screen button to make the video image fill the entire screen area.
 No other windows will be visible.
-Press Esc (Escape) on the computer keyboard to exit full screen.
+Press Esc (Escape) on the computer keyboard to exit full screen. - Click the Record button to start a video recording.
+This must be enabled in Setup > Live View Config > Layout